+"Professor - student conversation starts" Increase.
+"Professor - student conversation ends."
 It will increase.
 Diameter will again?
 Increase.
 So that is a fair point.
 So what will happen is?
 The characteristic path length will slowly increase and then start decreasing.
-So, initially when you start knocking out a few nodes, what will happen is your components haven't yet broken down.
-You still have like some biggish components and those components are getting poorer and poorer in connections.
+So initially when you start knocking out a few nodes, what will happen is?
+Your components have not yet broken down.
+You still have like some biggish components and those components are getting poorer and poorer in poor connections.

-After that, it becomes islands, right and then it kind of decreases.
-So, you will have like an increase and then phase change sort of, similar behaviour, identical behaviour.
-So, diameter will initially start increasing.
-At a point when you know you almost have like very long paths in a very sparsely connected component, then it will come crashing down when you, when the components just fragment.
+After that it becomes islands, right and then it kind of decreases.
+So you will have like an increase and then phase change sort of, similar behaviour, identical behaviour.
+So diameter will initially start increasing.
+At a point when you know you almost have like very long paths in a very sparsely connected component, then you come crashing down when you, when the component just fragments.

-So, Barabasi and co-workers studied scale-free networks and random networks in terms of how do they respond to attacks, various types of attacks.
-So, you could have a targeted attack as we discussed or you can have a random attack.
-Common observation: scale-free networks are insensitive to random attacks.
-It's not surprising.
+So Barabasi and co-workers studied scale-free networks and random networks in terms of how do they respond to attacks, various types of attacks.
+So you could have a targeted attack as we discussed or you can have a random attack.
+Common observation scale-free networks are insensitive to random attacks.
+It is not surprising.
 Because most vertices in these networks have low degree.
 Whereas directed attacks targeting the highly connected hubs will rapidly disintegrate the network.
-So, these are experiments you can try, right.
+So these are experiments you can try, right.

 You can run a simulation.
 You can create a scale-free network, start knocking out nodes at random and then say plot characteristic path length.
-So, L was found to increase very sharply with the fraction of hubs removed, right.
-As you remove the hubs, it presents, it increases very fast and then you have a drop and the whole network gets fragmented and so on and you needed only to knock out a small fraction of the hubs before literally killing the entire network.
+So L was found to increase very sharply with the fraction of hubs removed, right.
+As you remove the hubs, it presents, it increases very fast and then you will have a drop and the whole network gets fragmented and so on and you needed only to knock out a small fraction of the hubs before literally killing the entire network.

-So, how do we quantify the disruption?
-So, one way of quantification would just be computing a delta characteristic path length, delta diameter or something like.
+So how do we quantify the disruption?
+So one way of quantification would just be computing a delta characteristic path length, delta diameter or something like.
 You could also look at the number of shortest paths disrupted.
 There was another method that was proposed called pairwise disconnectivity index.
-This is basically nothing but let's say this is the number of initial shortest paths in the network, right, N_0 and you now removed the node v, right.
+This is basically nothing but let us say this is the number of initial shortest paths in the network, right, N0 and you now removed the node v, right.

-Now, how many shortest paths remained in the network?
-So, this is the metric called pairwise disconnectivity index.
+Now how many shortest paths remained in the network?
+So this is the metric called pairwise disconnectivity index.
 You can come up with your own metric for trying to understand how a network disintegrates on the removal of nodes.
-Yeah, so whatever.
-You can just have some N or let's just say 1-N'/N. N is the number of shortest paths in the network.
-So, if you have your all shortest paths matrix, right.
-So, this looks at pairwise shortest paths, right.
+Yes, so whatever.
+You just have some N or let us just say 1-N dash/N. N is the number of shortest paths in the network.
+So if you have your all shortest paths metrics, right.
+So this looks at pairwise shortest paths, right.

-So, this somehow measures a pairwise disconnectivity.
-Some pairs were initially connected but now they have become disconnected or some pairs had many more paths initially, now they have much fewer paths.
-So, you can measure it in 2 different ways.
-So, the classic way is to measure how many nodes gets disconnected but you can also count how many shortest paths get lost.
-Maybe you have alternate shortest paths which gets lost and things like that.
+So this somehow measures a pairwise disconnectivity because some pairs were initially disconnected, I mean initially connected but now they have become disconnected or some pairs had many more paths initially, now they have much fewer paths.
+So you can measure it in 2 different ways.
+So the classic way is to measure how many nodes gets disconnected but you can also account how many shortest paths get lost.
+May be you have alternate shortest paths which gets lost and things like that.